 Does Los Angeles City College offer post-graduate degrees?The A.A. degree we offer is equivalent to the first two years of a four-year college.
 But LACC differs from most four year schools because we offer hands-on production classes immediately.
 Most four year schools don't start hands-on production until the third (Junior) year.
 Los Angeles City College does not offer a post-graduate degree such as a Ph.D., M.A. or M.F.A.
 For these degrees, you should contact USC, UCLA or other universities that might offer them.

 Can I just take just one class if I'm not interested in the entire program?Yes, you can take just one class if you wish.
 However, you must meet the prerequisite requirements for the particular class that you plan to take.
 You need not continue in the program after that class is completed.
 You may waive the pre-requisite requirment if you have taken an equivalent course elsewhere.
-Contact the department chair (email@example.com) and request the Prerequisitie Challenge form.
+You can get the challenge forms HERE .

 What is the difference between the Certificate and the A.A.
 Degree?You earn the Cinema Certificate, for example, with the completion of 33 units or eleven courses (ten Cinema and one Law).
 The A.A. degree is earned with the completion of 60 units (approximately 20 courses) which include not only Cinema, but general education classes as well.
 Plan B, the most common route used to get an A.A. degree in Cinema or Television, students take 36 units of Cinema or Cinema/Television as well as 24 units of other required courses.
 Both the A.A. degree and the Cinema, Television or Film-Video Certificates are California State recognized and will appear on your transcript.
 See the LACC College Catalog for further information.